Determinantal Characterization of Canonical Curves and Combinatorial Theta Identities: Introduction

+Let $C$ be a smooth closed Riemann surface of genus $g$; we will consider non-hyperelliptic surfaces of genus $g\ge 3$ and we will identify such surfaces with the corresponding non-singular canonical curves in a projective space.
+Recall that a marking for $C$ is given by fixing a standard homotopy basis together with a basepoint $p_0\in C$.
+Let $K_C$ be the canonical line bundle on $C$ and set $H^0(K_C^n):=H^0(C,K_C^n)$, $n\in\ZZ_{>0}$.
+Petri's Theorem \cite{petriuno} determines the ideal of canonical curves of genus $g\geq4$ by means of relations among elements of $H^0(K^2_C)$ (see also \cite{ArbHarr,ArbSern,StDon,Schreyer}).
+As emphasized by Mumford, Petri's relations are fundamental and should have basic applications (pag.
+241 of \cite{mumfordd}).

-In the present paper, it is shown that the $(g-2)(g-3)/2$ linearly independent relations derived by Petri admit an intrinsic characterization based on combinatorial properties of determinants, which in turn imply a characterization of canonical curves in terms of theta identities.
-Remarkably, we will see that Petri's relations exactly match in a combinatorial formulation expressed as a sum on permutations of products of determinants of any basis of $H^0(K_C)$.
+Here we show that the $(g-2)(g-3)/2$ linearly independent relations derived by Petri admit an intrinsic characterization based on combinatorial properties of determinants, which in turn imply a characterization of canonical curves in terms of theta identities.
+Furthermore, we introduce a remarkable mechanism, based on the choice of a basis of $H^0(K_C)$ expressed in terms of Szeg\"o kernels, reducing the combinatorial identities to a simple rank condition for matrices whose entries are logarithmic derivatives of theta functions.
+Remarkably, such a basis, together with the Fay trisecant identity, also leads to the solution of the question of expressing the determinant of the Brill-Noether matrix $\omega_i(p_j)$ in terms of theta functions, without using the problematic section $\sigma$ considered by Klein and Fay (see Theorem \ref{brillnoethermatrix} and Remark \ref{import}).

-A feature of the formulation is that in the construction we use bases of $H^0(K^n_C)$, $n=1,2,3$, which are manifestly modular invariant.
-This has several advantages and leads to a natural identification of a modular invariant basis of the fiber of $T^*\hat\T_g$, with $\T_g$ the Torelli space of canonical curves.
-This in turn provides the explicit characterization of the volume form $d\nu_{|\hat\M_g}$ on the moduli space $\hat \M_g$ of canonical curves, induced by the Siegel metric.

-Let us introduce some notation before formulating the main results.
-Consider a smooth closed Riemann surface $C$ of genus $g$; in general, we will only consider the case of a non-hyperelliptic surface of genus $g\ge 3$ and we will identify such a surface with the corresponding non-singular canonical curve in a projective space.
-For each $n\in\ZZ_{>0}$, set with $M:=M_2$ and $N:=N_2$.
-Set $I_n:=\{1,\ldots,n\}$ and let $\perm_n$ be the group of permutations of $n$ symbols.
-We fix a bijection $I_M\ni i\mapsto \1_i\2_i\in I_g\times I_g/\perm_2$ from $I_M$ to the symmetrized product $I_g\times I_g/\perm_2$.
-The details are given in subsection \futuref{notation}.